 The Graduate Record Examination (General Test) is not required for admission to the program.

-Admission requirements: for M.A. admission and Graduate Assistant applications the following items are required: 1) major or equivalent in the language of study, 2) two letters of recommendation, 3) statement of undergraduate purpose in target language, 4) 550 TOEFL score or higher.
+Admission requirements: for M.A. admission and Graduate Assistant applications the following items are required: 1) major or equivalent in the language of study, 2) two letters of recommendation on letterhead, 3) statement of undergraduate purpose in target language, 4) 550 TOEFL score or higher.